Disappearance of Madeleine McCann: Raising money

-The McCanns set up Madeleine's Fund: Leaving No Stone Unturned Ltd on 15 May 2007, twelve days after the disappearance.
+The McCanns set up Madeleine's Fund: Leaving No Stone Unturned Limited on 15 May 2007, twelve days after the disappearance.
 Over 80 million people visited the fund's website in the three months after the disappearance.
 From September 2007, Brian Kennedy of Everest Windows supported the couple financially, and Kennedy's lawyer joined the fund's board of directors.
 As of February 2017 it had seven directors, including the McCanns.

 Appeals by public figures were screened at football matches across the UK.
 Between May 2007 and March 2008, the fund received £1,846,178, including £1.4 million through the bank, £390,000 online, and £64,000 from merchandise.
 Donations included £250,000 from the News of the World, £250,000 from Sir Philip Green, $50,000 from Simon Cowell, and $25,000 from Coleen Rooney.
 J. K. Rowling and Richard Branson also made large donations; Branson donated £100,000 to the McCanns' legal fund.
-Madeleine's Fund did not cover the couple's legal costs arising from their status as arguidos, but it was criticized in October 2007 for having made two of the McCanns' mortgage payments, before they were made arguidos.
+Madeleine's Fund did not cover the couple's legal costs arising from their status as arguidos, but it was criticised in October 2007 for having made two of the McCanns' mortgage payments, before they were made arguidos.
 A reward of £2.5 million was also offered, including from the News of the World, Rowling, Branson, Green, and a Scottish businessman, Stephen Winyard.

 In March 2008, Express Newspapers paid the fund £550,000 and £375,000 in libel damages arising out of articles about the McCanns and the Tapas Seven, respectively.
-In 2011, Kate McCann's book, Madeleine, was serialized by The Sunday Times and The Sun, both owned by News International, for a payment to the fund of £500,000 to £1 million.
+In 2011, Kate McCann's book, Madeleine, was serialised by The Sunday Times and The Sun, both owned by News International, for a payment to the fund of £500,000 to £1 million.
 In December 2015, the fund stood at around £750,000.